Posted on: March 5, 2019

 Early decision is a binding agreement that commits the student, if accepted, to enroll – that’s why a student may only submit one ED application.

 The choice to “go ED” is one that is based on having a solid first choice school in your application strategy, since an ED application may boost your chances of admission.
 You can see this for yourself by comparing the rate of selectivity for early and regular decisions, as well as by checking the overall percentage of the incoming class who are admitted through the Early Decision process.

 Looking at this information may help you prioritize the schools on your list.
 In doing so, consider if you have an edge that makes you a strong ED applicant.
 Are you an athlete or a member of an underrepresented minority group?
 Do you have a particular talent, or do you have ties to the school through legacy or donation?

 The current challenge has altered the typical admissions cycle.
-Universities and colleges have made changes to the 2020-2021 admissions cycle in order to best support students applying to college this year.
+Universities and colleges have made changes to the 2021-2022 admissions cycle in order to best support students applying to college this year.
 We are keeping our eye on application deadlines.
 Please check the schools on your list by visiting the university/college website or email the school’s field representative for your region – and remember, emailing a school’s representative counts as demonstrated interest for your application.

 ED I vs. ED II

 ED I and ED II, offered by a number of schools, differ in their deadlines.
 ED I deadlines traditionally fall in November, while ED II applications are usually due in January.
 Basically, ED II is a second round to the binding admissions program.
 Students may apply to ED II programs if their ED I plan falls short of a first-round acceptance.
 With both ED I and ED II applications, however, candidates must withdraw applications to other schools if admitted through the binding ED agreement.
 Check the information about the Early Decision program on the websites of the schools on your application list.

 For many students, Early Decision programs won’t be the answer.
 Instead, they will require a more flexible college process strategy.